FeatureBaseDB/featurebase-docs/docs/sql-guide/hints/hint-flatten.md

 # FLATTEN() hint

-{: .note}
-`FLATTEN()` is supported on [FeatureBase Cloud](/docs/cloud/cloud-home)

-The FLATTEN() hint is used to return distinct or group on individual members of IDSET and STRINGSET columns.
+The `FLATTEN()` hint is used to return distinct or group on individual members of IDSET and STRINGSET columns.
 It can be used for:
 * SELECT...WITH...GROUP BY queries
 * SELECT DISTINCT... queries
 * queries with one input argument that matches the sole DISTINCT/GROUP BY column